^

 • Those who have recently experienced ultraviolet damage to the skin.

-• Anyone with connective tissue disease is diagnosed.
+• Anyone diagnosed with connective tissue diseases.

 • People suffering from systemic or oncological diseases.

-Sunburn of the face
+Sunburn on face

 • Increased lacrimation.